 • Restricts SMS credits across plans

-• Can be complex to set up and administrate
+• Can be complex to set up and administer

-• Collaborative notes: Displays a notepad on the right panel of your video meeting gallery so you can take notes and share them with your team directly in the video interface.
+• Collaborative notes: A notepad is displayed on the right panel of your video meeting gallery so you can take notes and share them with your team directly in the video interface.

-• Shared lines: Set up multiple devices to share a single phone number so that all incoming calls coming into that shared line can be answered on any device.
+• Shared lines: Set up multiple devices to share a single phone number so that all incoming calls to that line can be answered on any device.

-• Team huddle: Works as a persistent audio or video call where teammates can hop in and out of the room at any time.
+• Team huddle: A persistent audio or video call where teammates can hop in and out at any time.

 • Task assignment: Create tasks for yourself or assign projects to teammates right within a team conversation, group chat, or direct message.

-• RingOut: If you’re unsure whether to place a call through VoIP or landline, this feature lets you make a call through the RingCentral app and transfer it seamlessly to your landline.
+• RingOut: If you’re unsure whether to place a call via VoIP or a landline, this feature lets you make a call from the RingCentral app and seamlessly transfer it to your landline.

 GoTo Connect logo.